openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ## Prerequisites

-First of all you have to setup and run an InfluxDB 1.X or 2.X server.
+First of all, you have to setup and run an InfluxDB 1.X or 2.X server.
 This is very easy and you will find good documentation on it on the [InfluxDB web site for 2.X version](https://v2.docs.influxdata.com/v2.0/get-started/) and [InfluxDB web site for 1.X version](https://docs.influxdata.com/influxdb/v1.7/).